jrohlandt/quick_php_docker_environment/readme.md

-Quickly configure a PHP and MySQL docker environment.
+Quickly configure a PHP and PostgreSQL docker environment.

 * No local PHP installation needed.
-* You replace or remove the mysql config in docker-compose.yml

 ### Just follow these steps:
 1. Clone this repo